MistyDaniels/MRT411/HW4/README.md

 I still cant figure out why my text box isn't working.
 I'll take a break and come back to it later.
 For now I'll just continue to add the rest of my content.

 I've added a little more but its really bothering me.
 Its a little late to be bugging anyone about it so I've tried going over the example provided.
 Everything seems to check out; I have a feeling its something frustratingly small.

+I almost forgot to add the other button options to all of my routes!